 HERE ARTS CENTER / JANUARY 30-FEBRUARY 24, 2018

 Cast: Ken Barnett, John Carlin, Joyce Cohen, Amy Gaither Hayes, David Spadora, Gareth Tidball.
 Production Team: Travis Russ (Playwright, Director, & Scenic Designer), Priscilla Holbrook (Composer, Lyricist, & Music Director), Anthony Dvarskas and Amelia Parenteau (Research & Development Team), Solomon Weisbard (Lighting Designer), Andrea Hood (Costume Designer), Kristina Vnook (Production Stage Manager), Dale Brown (Casting Director), Matt Ross Public Relations (Press Agent).
 NYC PREMIERE

-We wish to express our appreciation to the many wonderful artists who participated in previous development stages of this show including: Jake Alexander, Nick Auer, Steph Bacon, Cecil Blutcher, Michael Castillejos, Brendan Dalton, Austin Davidson, Andrew Dawson, Paul DeBoy, Anni Epstein, David Goldberg, Stuart Green, Shea Madison, Jeannie Moffitt, Ashley Nease, Nick Plakias, Katie Proulx, Scott Redmond, Michael McCorry Rose, Christopher Russo, Aidan Sank, Celia Schaefer, Chad Stoffel, Jane Summerhays, Clay Westman, Evan Reynolds White, and Rachel Tuggle Whorton.
+We wish to express our appreciation to the artists who participated in previous developmental stages of this show: Jake Alexander, Nick Auer, Steph Bacon, Cecil Blutcher, Michael Castillejos, Brendan Dalton, Austin Davidson, Andrew Dawson, Paul DeBoy, Anni Epstein, David Goldberg, Stuart Green, Shea Madison, Jeannie Moffitt, Ashley Nease, Nick Plakias, Katie Proulx, Scott Redmond, Michael McCorry Rose, Christopher Russo, Aidan Sank, Celia Schaefer, Chad Stoffel, Jane Summerhays, Clay Westman, Evan Reynolds White, and Rachel Tuggle Whorton.